Homemade Hydraulic Ram Pump

 How the Hydraulic Ram Pump Works

-typical situation where a ram pump may be used (click on image and drag corners to enlarge)
+Typical situation where a ram pump may be used (click on image to enlarge)

 Water enters the ram from the thick drive pipe and runs out of the impulse valve, which is held open by a spring (or weight in larger pumps).
 As the momentum increases, the pressure of the water will drag the impulse valve shut.
 This creates a shock wave inside the ram body, pushing water past the delivery valve (a non-return valve).
 As the pressure subsides the impulse valve opens and the cycle begins again.
 This takes place more than 100 times a minute, depending on the head pressure and tuning of the impulse valve, and each pulse pushes up a small quantity of water through the thinner delivery pipe.
 The air chamber cushions the flow.
 The tiny snifter valve below the chamber allows a small quantity of air into the air chamber with every pulse to replace air lost into the deliver pipe.
 A small squirt of water will come out on the recoil.